Experimental investigation relating free-surface features to sub-surface turbulence: Experimental and numerical flow data: acquisition and characterization

 \subsection{Experimental data}

 We conducted the measurements in a turbulence tank at the Norwegian University of Science and Technology.
-Similar tank set-ups have been widely used in the past \citep[e.g.][]{variano2008,asher2012,carter2016, ruth2024, Jamin2024}, using submerged jets to create approximately isotropic and homogeneous turbulence without mean flow without the need for an oscillating grid, which has been the other frequent design for similar experiments (e.g., \citet{brumley1987, herlina2008}; an overview is found in \citet{Jamin2024}).
+As noted in the introduction, similar tank set-ups have been widely used in the past \citep[e.g.][]{variano2008,asher2012,carter2016, ruth2024, Jamin2024}, using submerged jets to create approximately isotropic and homogeneous turbulence without mean flow.
 High and adjustable turbulence levels can be readily created.
 We choose pump power such that distinct surface deformations and visible surface imprints are present while ensuring turbulent scales remain small compared to tank dimensions.
-This is what is referred to as `gravity-dominated turbulence' \citep{brocchini2001a}.
+This is a deliberate choice as we intend for the surface to deform.
+This approach contrasts with that of some earlier studies, e.g., \cite{ruth2024}, where the intention was to study surface turbulence on an approximately flat interface.
+To achieve the goal of deforming the surface, we had to relax our requirements for homogeneity below the surface.
+Note, this facility has a second set of nozzles designed to produce nearly homogeneous and isotropic turbulence, but they were not used in the present study.

 The tank is made entirely of glass with dimensions of 1100~mm $\times$ 448~mm $\times$ 500~mm.
 The tank is based on the designs of \cite{bellani_turbulence_2013} and \cite{esteban_laboratory_2019}, where turbulence is generated by two planes of randomly actuated jets placed on both sides of the tank.
 Each plane of jets consists of 16 submersible bilge pumps (Sparelys Norway, 12V) with a maximum pump capacity of 47~litres/min.
-The pumps are arranged in a $4\times4$ array configuration as shown in Figure~\ref{fig:T-tank}, with a spacing of 107.5~mm from each other.
+The pumps are arranged in a $4\times4$ array configuration as shown in Fig.~\ref{fig:T-tank}, with a spacing of 107.5~mm from each other.
 The nozzles of the bottom-row pumps are centred $38.5$~mm above the bottom glass wall.
 Each pump draws water radially from one side and discharges it axially through a cylindrical nozzle with an inner diameter of 15~mm.
 In other words, the pump draws fluid from and returns it to the same control volume, maintaining mass conservation.
 This zero-net-mass-flux behaviour allows each pump to function as a synthetic jet, injecting momentum into the flow to induce turbulence (see also the review by \cite{nezami2023laboratory} on other approaches in generating zero-mean-flow homogeneous isotropic turbulence).